-A generalizing category of ‘those who are not Israelites’ can be found in sources from the Return to Zion period, that undoubtedly serve as a turning point in this issue.
+A generalizing category of ‘those who are not Israelites’ can be found in sources from the Return to Zion period, undoubtedly representing a turning point in this issue.
 This is expressed, first and foremost, in the banishing of the gentile women described in Ezra: “The people of Israel and the Priests and Levites have not separated themselves from the peoples of the land . . . they have taken their daughters as wives for themselves and for their sons, so that the holy seed has become intermingled with the peoples of the land” (Ezra 9:1-2).
 Ezra is shocked to hear these things and recites prayers, from which it is clearly understood that the reason for forbidding marriage between Israelites and the ‘peoples of the land’ is not events from the distant past relating to specific nations only, or fear of idolatry, but the impurity of the ‘peoples of the land’.
-Many scholars discuss Ezra’s statement and consider it a form of halachic commentary, and there is no doubt that this is a significant legal innovation, as Lev 18 warns the nation of Israel from a list of acts of sexual abomination which the gentiles fail to refrain from.
+Many scholars discuss Ezra’s statement and consider it a form of halachic commentary.
+There is no doubt that Ezra’s stance was a significant legal innovation, as Lev 18 warns the nation of Israel to refrain from a list of sexual abominations practiced by the gentiles.
 These actions defile their perpetrators and the land, which then expels its residents.
-However, Israel may expect a similar fate if they imitate the Canaanites’ actions (ibid, 28-29), and it does not say that Israel should separate from the gentiles because of their impurity.
-Moreover, from Ezra’s words it seems that intermarriages endanger the inheritance of the land, meaning that this is an abomination that causes defilement (such as the actions described in Lev 18).
+However, Israel may expect a similar fate if they imitate the Canaanites’ actions (ibid, 28-29), and it is never stated that Israel should separate from the gentiles because of their impurity.
+Moreover, from Ezra’s words it seems that he regarded intermarriage as threatening the inheritance of the land, meaning that it is an abomination that causes defilement (such as the actions described in Lev 18).
 However, what is important here is Ezra’s claim that there is a common denominator among all people who are not part of the nation of Israel: they are ritually impure therefore one should not marry them.
 “Ezra’s prayer is the culmination of the process in which all sources of filth and revulsion – menstruation, abomination and ritual impurity – are transferred to one factor only: the peoples of the land.
 For this reason there is no longer a difference if the abomination is ceremonial or moral or an everyday gentile custom.
 The fact that they are not from Israelite seed is the source of evil… explaining the differentiation from the Goyim by categorizing all the nations in a category of impurity and abomination… is an idea found in the bible only in Ezra’s prayer.”
 It seems that the author of Ezra 9 is well aware of the novelty of these words.

 The new prohibition created by Ezra stems from an approach that categorically considers anyone who is not an Israelite to be unclean.
-Possibly there is no overall term, yet, directed towards anyone who is not an Israelite (such as ‘Goy’), but the approach certainly exists.
+Possibly there is still no general term directed towards anyone who is not an Israelite (such as ‘Goy’).
+Nevertheless, the approach certainly exists.